 How will this initiative change bulk lithium battery shipments?

-- Add a Shipper's Declaration for Dangerous Goods which can only be completed by DG-trained personnel
+- add a Shipper's Declaration for Dangerous Goods to your shipping documentation.
+Note that this declaration should only be completed by DG-trained personnel;

-- Add Class 9 and Cargo Aircraft Only label
+- attach a Class 9 Lithium Battery Label and Cargo Aircraft Only Label to the each shipment;

-- Review all lithium battery shipment packing to ensure it meets IATA packing instructions UN 3480 - PI965 & UN 3090 - PI968
+- review all your lithium battery shipment packing meets the relevant IATA packing instructions (UN 3480 - PI965 and UN 3090 - PI968).